TurBoss/blt/doc/tree.rst

   Recursively deletes zero or more nodes from the tree.
 The node and all its descendants are removed.
 The one exception is the root node.
 In this case, only its descendants are removed.
 The root node will remain.
-  Any tags or traces on the nodes are released.   *NodeNode* is an node index or a tag and may refer to multiple nodes.
+  Any tags or traces on the nodes are released.   *NodeNode* is a node ID or a tag and may refer to multiple nodes.

 *treeName* **depth** *nodeName*
-  Returns the depth of the node. *NodeNode* is an node index or a tag but may not reference multiple nodes.
+  Returns the depth of the node. *NodeNode* is a node ID or a tag but may not reference multiple nodes.
 The depth is the number of levels from the node to the root of the tree.
 The depth of the root node is 0.

 *treeName* **dir** *nodeName* *path* ?\ *switches* ... ?
   Loads the directory listing of *path* into the tree at node *nodeName*.
-  *NodeNode* is an node index or a tag (like "root") but may not reference multiple nodes.
+  *NodeNode* is a node ID or a tag (like "root") but may not reference multiple nodes.

   The following switches are available: